#1 will be obvious. How about #2 through 17?

 What’s a SERP?

 Before we talk about SERPs constantly, it’s important to define what it is.
 SERP stands for “search engine results page.”
-Basically, the results that are returned to you after you enter a keyword or phrase into the search box is the SERP.
+Basically, the results on the page that are returned to you — after you enter a keyword or phrase into the search box.
+The entire page of results is considered the “SERP” in the search engine optimization/marketing world.

 What are SERP Features?